mahabhu/CSE471_assignment/blog.md

 The theoretical guarantee provides by the paper can be used to improve MARL algorithms.
 It also explores the possibility of extending the results to Markov games and other more complex settings.

+## Endnotes

+The paper centered around the
+proof of one theorem, but it was a long and complex proof.
+We thought just presenting the outline of the proof and skipping all the mathematical details wouldn't do justice to the elegance of the proof.
+So, we decided to to break it down in a way that is accessible to a wider audience.
+We hope that this blog was a first (hopefully satisfying) journey into mathematical rigour for some of the readers.

+We hope you found it interesting.
+If there are any errors or suggestions, create an issue or pull request in the [GitHub repository](https://github.com/mahabhu/CSE471_report/).
+Thank you for sticking to the end.